nse4real/nse4real/README.md

   pipeline assets in GitHub; deployed to production via ServiceNow change management; built parameterised multi-region pipelines to eliminate per-asset cloning

+- **Coathanger** Migration of foundational / core well data (well names, identifiers, and key attributes) for the Americas, Europe and Africa Assets from Shell's on-premises Corporate Data Store into the cloud-based Open Subsurface Data Universe (OSDU) platform

 - **Entitlements & Obligations (E&O)** -- data governance and access
   control; played a core role in designing, testing, and implementing